 // A is set to 1 after 10 time units #10 a = 1'b1;

 In order to specify the time units that we use during simulation, we use a verilog compiler directive which specifies the time unit and resolution.
-We only need to do this once in our testbench before we declare our module.
+We only need to do this once in our testbench and it should be done outside of a module.

 The code snippet below shows the compiler directive we use to specify the time units in verilog.